HuiChen3313/FigBO/README.md

 Implementation: FigBO (custom extension)

 FigBO is the proposed acquisition framework described in the paper.
-The method is implemented as a custom extension built on top of BoTorch’s existing acquisition-function interfaces.
+The method is implemented as a custom acquisition function built on top of BoTorch’s existing acquisition-function interfaces.

+The core implementation of FigBO is provided in `benchmarking/gamma_expected_improvement.py`, where the acquisition class `GammaExpectedImprovement` implements the FigBO acquisition function used in the experiments.

 For experimental evaluation, FigBO is realized by augmenting standard Expected Improvement with an additional Γ(x)-based look-ahead term,